Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 Logs will be covered later on.
 Zeek automatically begins traffic investigation or on a pcap or generating logs automatically.
 Once a pcap is processed with Zeek, it will create logs in the working directory.
 If Zeek is run as a service, logs will be located in the default log path.
 The default log path for Zeek is /opt/zeek/logs

 <h3> Working with Zeek </h3>
 There are two operation options for Zeek, The first one is running it as a service, and the second option is running against zeek against pcap.
-Before starting working with zeek, let's check the version of the Zeek Instance with the following command: zeek -v
+Before starting working with zeek, let's check the version of the Zeek Instance with the following command: zeek -v which checks zeeks version